SendiAp/Remaining/README.md

-## When is a door not a door?
-When it's ajar.
+## There’s a new type of broom out, it’s sweeping the nation.